joshspicer/joshspicer-com-new/_posts/2018-08-22-join-the-parade.md

 title: "Parade: NU's Event Discovery App - Now on the App Store!"
 date: 2018-08-22
 permalink: parade
+favorite: "true"
 ---

 > Parade is an events discovery app I co-founded and am actively developing!
 > Check out **[https://parade.events/](https://parade.events/)** for our progress and for details!

-After months of planning and development, our team is *very* excited to officially **[launch on the App Store](https://itunes.apple.com/us/app/parade-events/id1380171412?ls=1&mt=8)**!
+After months of planning and development, our team is _very_ excited to officially **[launch on the App Store](https://itunes.apple.com/us/app/parade-events/id1380171412?ls=1&mt=8)**!
 Northeastern students can hop onto the app and start exploring today!

 ![BetaImg](https://parade.events//blog/assets/resources-welcome/betaAd.png)